dfoxfranke/libaes_siv/README.md

 data](https://en.wikipedia.org/wiki/Authenticated_encryption) designed
 to be maximally resistant to accidental [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) reuse.
-If two messages are accidentially encrypted using the same nonce and the same associated data, the attacker learns nothing except whether or not plaintexts of the two messages are identical to each other.
+If two messages are accidentally encrypted using the same nonce and the same associated data, the attacker learns nothing except whether or not the plaintexts of the two messages are identical to each other.
 SIV mode also permits the nonce to be intentionally omitted, resulting in a [deterministic encryption scheme](https://en.wikipedia.org/wiki/Deterministic_encryption).

 The drawback to SIV mode is that it requires two passes over its input.
 This makes it potentially clumsy for use with large messages since the entire message must be held in memory at one time.
-SIV mode is also a bit slower than most widely-used block cipher mode (but can still be quite fast — see performance numbers below).
+SIV mode is also a bit slower than most widely-used block cipher modes (but can still be quite fast — see performance numbers below).

 Keys for SIV mode are twice the length of the keys for the underlying